hariroshan/elm-native-library/README.md

 Consider this flow while building an application.
 This will help you to overcome performance issues if you encounter them.

+Use the attributes from `Native.Attributes` and NOT `Html.Attributes`

 ### Supported Features

 - Dialog